-Negotiate with the assistant a clear, agreed role in supporting you with teaching, supporting and assessing targeted pupils learning EAL.
+Negotiate a clear agreed role with the assistant in supporting you with teaching, supporting and assessing targeted pupils learning EAL.

 Support from someone who speaks the pupil's home language in the lesson

 This is valuable in supporting pupils who are inexperienced in English and in helping you to assess what they know and can do in their first language.